KingIdee/guest-writer/articles/2019-07-26-creating-infinite-lists-in-android.markdown

 - [ItemKeyedDataSource](https://developer.android.com/reference/androidx/paging/ItemKeyedDataSource.html): This is used if you want to use data from item `N-1` (previous item) to load the `N` (current item).

 - [PositionalDataSource](https://developer.android.com/reference/androidx/paging/PositionalDataSource.html): This is used to load data within a specific position, say from item 10 to item 50.
 Using this class requires that you know the size of your data.
-Because of this, the class is usually used you are fetching from the local storage.
+Because of this, the class is mostly used when you are fetching from the local storage.

-## Paging library in action
+## Paging Library in Action

 In this tutorial, you will build an infinite list for your Android app using the Paging library.
 The app will fetch data from a server in little chunks.
 While implementing this, you will equally learn how to handle errors and retry network requests for your infinite lists.

 ### Adding dependencies
-For this part, you will need two additional libraries namely; the RecyclerView library to manage the lists, and the Paging library to handle infinite scrolling.
+For this part, you will need two additional libraries namely;

+- The RecyclerView library to manage the lists, and
+- The Paging library to handle infinite scrolling.

 To install these libraries, open the `./app/build.gradle` in your project, and update the `dependencies` section as follows: